RichieBzzzt/Dreepy/README.md

 This manual step is a pain to remember, so Dreepy can be run as part of the step that makes use of the variables stored in the variable groups and checks that environment variables have been created.

+## Can You Just Not Create The Environment Variables Programmatically?

+Despite much hacking I have not been abel to get the values of the variable groups.
+So it is still very much a manual process.
+This includes both YAML and Classic pipelines.
+Sorry!
+The effort here was to make sure that when a variable was added to a variable group then the step to add an enviroment variable was not forgotten, as that seems to be the case.

 ## I Only Care About Variables with Masked Value...

 use the switch ```maskedValuesOnly``` on the cmdlet ```Assert-DreepyMissingEnvVars``` to only check for Environment Variables on variables that are masked.

 ## How Do I Use It?

 You will need to create a [PAT Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) with the READ Build Scope.
 Then you can log in using ```Connect-DreepyAzDevOpsCli```.
 After that you grab the Build Definition of the current build and then check the variable groups.

 ```powershell